 Third-Party Liability In Workers’ Compensation Claims

 Workplace injuries happen with alarming frequency, no matter how safe or hazardous the work environment.
 In most cases, an injured employee files a workers’ compensation claim.
 However, in certain situations, the employee may also be able to file a personal injury claim against a third party responsible for the accident.
-The lawyers at Walborsky & Bradley, PLLC, can help injured workers pursue both a workers’ compensation and third-party liability claims to seek maximum recovery.
+The lawyers at Walborsky Bradley & Fleming, PLLC, can help injured workers pursue both a workers’ compensation and third-party liability claims to seek maximum recovery.

 When Does Third-Party Liability Apply?